Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 “We know that the product will solidify (from) liquid to a solid form … but we don’t know how much of it has yet,” McGovern said.

-GKN apologized to evacuated residents and businesses Sunday and said it’s working with emergency services and hazardous materials teams “to monitor the condition of the affected material and are working round the clock to mitigate the risk of a leak.”
+GKN apologized to evacuated residents and businesses over the weekend and said it’s working with emergency services and hazardous materials teams “to monitor the condition of the affected material and are working round the clock to mitigate the risk of a leak.”

 “We are acutely aware of the uncertainty this incident is causing and sincerely apologise for the ongoing disruption to the local community,” the company said in a statement.

-“At this time, there is no impact to Disneyland Resort due to this situation and the resort remains open to guests,” the park’s website said Monday.
+“At this time, there is no impact to Disneyland Resort due to this situation and the resort remains open to guests,” the park’s website said.
 The park said it’s monitoring the situation and working with local authorities.

 Residents sue tank owner

-A couple who live in the evacuation zone filed a proposed class-action lawsuit against GKN Aerospace on Saturday, claiming the company negligently stored and handled MMA – leading to widespread disruptions for their community.
+A couple who live in the evacuation zone filed a lawsuit against GKN Aerospace Saturday, claiming the company negligently stored and handled MMA – leading to widespread disruptions for their community.
+They are seeking class-action status.

 “Aside from just being evacuated, everything that they know and love is inside their home,” said attorney Filippo Marchino, who’s leading the class-action suit.